Last updated

 6. Prepare for early cancellation fees

 If your last mobile plan was under contract and you’re looking to switch before the term ends, you’ll be stuck with an early cancellation fee.
 The maximum early cancellation fee is $50, as per the CRTC’s Wireless Code of Conduct, unless you received a free or discounted phone.
-Customers who received that perk will pay the remaining amount of the discount received, as mentioned above.
+Customers who received that perk must pay the remaining amount of the discount received, as mentioned above.

 Once again, if you need clarification, you should contact your carrier directly.
-But don’t ask about canceling your plan–that’s a task for your new carrier.

 7. Switch cell phone providers